hawa-lc4/Tasmota-dev/tasmota/tasmota-UCO/README.md

                         Build:  env:tasmota4M-script  only
                         Work in progress .....

-- UCO_mbtcp-gate:       A modbusTCP gateway for a PV-Inverter together with a fan control for this inverter based on temperature detected by a DS18B20 sensor
+- UCO_mbtcp-gate:       A modbusTCP gateway for a PV-Inverter together with a PWM fan control for this inverter based on temperature given by a DS18B20 sensor
-                        Also a smartmeter reader to provide data to a MQTT broker Work in progress .....
+                        Also including a smartmeter reader to provide grid data to a MQTT broker

+- UCO_mbtcp-gate-eth:   The same as above but redesigned to use a WT32-ETH01 module working via Ethernet only instead of using WiFi.

 -